-We may encounter difficulties managing our growth and costs, which could adversely affect our results of operations.
+$We may encounter difficulties \ managing \ our \ growth \ and \ costs, which \ could \ adversely \ affect \ our \ results \ of \ operations.$

 We have experienced significant growth over the past several years in the U.S. and internationally.
 We have substantially expanded our overall business, customer base, headcount, data collection and processing infrastructure and operating procedures as our business has grown through both organic growth and acquisitions.
-From time to time, as a result of acquisition integration initiatives, or through efforts to streamline our operational performance, we may reduce the workforce or reassign personnel.
-Such actions may expose us to disruption by dissatisfied employees or employee-related claims, including without limitation, claims by terminated employees that believe they are owed more compensation than we believe these employees are due under our compensation and benefit plans, or claims maintained internationally in jurisdictions whose laws and procedures differ from those in the United States. .
+We increased our total number of full time employees to 1,180 employees as of December 31, 2013 from 588 employees as of December 31, 2008.
+As a result of downward adjustments to compensation and reductions in our workforce made in recent periods, however, we may encounter decreased employee morale and increased employee turnover.
+Moreover, as a result of acquisition integration initiatives, we may reduce the workforce of an acquired company or reassign personnel.
+Such actions may expose us to disruption by dissatisfied employees or employee-related claims, including without limitation, claims by terminated employees that believe they are owed more compensation than we believe these employees are due under our compensation and benefit plans, or claims maintained internationally in jurisdictions whose laws and procedures differ from those in the United States.
+In addition, during this same period, we made substantial investments in our network infrastructure operations as a result of our growth and the growth of our panel, and we have also undertaken certain strategic acquisitions.

 We believe that we will need to continue to effectively manage and expand our organization, operations and facilities in order to accommodate potential future growth or acquisitions and to successfully integrate acquired businesses.
 If we continue to grow, either organically or through acquired businesses, our current systems and facilities may not be adequate.
 Our need to effectively manage our operations and cost structure requires that we continue to assess and improve our operational, financial and management controls, reporting systems and procedures.
 For example, we may be required to enter into leases for additional facilities or commit to significant investments in the build out of current or new facilities to support our growth.
 If we are unable to effectively forecast our facilities needs or if we are unable to sublease or terminate leases for unused space, we may experience increased unexpected costs.
-If we are not able to effectively manage our cost structure or are unable to find appropriate space to support our needs, our business may be impaired.
+If we are not able to efficiently and effectively manage our cost structure or are unable to find appropriate space to support our needs, our business may be impaired.